GraphicHealer/AutounattendGUI/README.md

 You can copy the `.wim` file to wherever you keep your ISOs on your ventoy drive.

-**NOTE:** You will need to have the wimboot mode setup on your Ventoy drive, follow this page to set it up: https://www.ventoy.net/en/plugin_wimboot.html
+**\*NOTE\*:** You will need to have the wimboot mode setup on your Ventoy drive, follow this page to set it up: https://www.ventoy.net/en/plugin_wimboot.html